History of Emirates (airline): Modern history: 2000–present

 Emirates has steadily captured traffic from South Asia to North America, allowing passengers to bypass the hubs of British Airways, Lufthansa, and Air France, with a transit stop at Dubai International Airport instead.
 South Asia has remained an important region for the Emirates network.
 Pakistan was the first country to receive flights and since then, Emirates operates to five destinations in the country.
 India was the second country to receive flights from Emirates, and Emirates is expanding its network there.
 Emirates is the largest airline operating internationally in India and operates over 185 flights a week across 10 cities.
-Similarly, Emirates competes with British Airways, Cathay Pacific, Malaysia Airlines, Qantas, Philippine Airlines, Singapore Airlines, Thai Airways International, Middle Eastern rivals Etihad Airways, Saudia and Qatar Airways, and other airlines on the lucrative London to Sydney Kangaroo Route.
+Similarly, Emirates competes with British Airways, Cathay Pacific, Malaysia Airlines, Qantas, Philippine Airlines, Singapore Airlines, Thai Airways International, Middle Eastern rivals Etihad Airways and Qatar Airways, and other airlines on the lucrative London to Sydney Kangaroo Route.

 In 2007, Emirates made an order worth over $34.9 billion, at the Dubai Air Show.
 The airline signed contracts for 120 Airbus A350s, 11 A380s and 12 Boeing 777-300ERs.
 By opening flights to São Paulo in 2007, Emirates began the first non-stop flight between the Middle East and South America; it also began operations of its $120 million Flight Catering Centre at Dubai Airport.

 In 2009, Emirates became the world's largest operator of the Boeing 777 with the delivery of its 78th example of the type.
 In 2010, at the Farnborough Airshow, the airline placed an order for 30 Boeing 777s, worth $9.1 billion, bringing total spending for aircraft in the year to over $25 billion.
 In 2011, at the Dubai Airshow, Emirates placed another order for another 50 777s, worth about $18 billion.

 The growth of Emirates has drawn criticism from carriers such as Lufthansa and Air Canada, who claim Emirates has unfair advantages.
 Lufthansa has continuously lobbied the German government to limit the expansion of Emirates into Germany, and hasn't allowed Emirates to begin operations to Berlin and Stuttgart since 2004.
 Similarly, Air Canada has objected to any expansion into Canada from Emirates.
 The dispute has received attention from the governments of the UAE and Canada and despite many discussions from both governments, Emirates has not been given more landing rights in Canada beyond Toronto, and has been denied expansion to Calgary and Vancouver.